-Surgical Critical Care MOC Exam
+Surgical Critical Care Recertification Exam

-When to Apply
+When to Take Exam

-- ABS certificates expire on Dec.
-31. Diplomates are eligible to apply for an MOC exam starting 3 years before their certificate's expiration; this includes the final year of certificate validity.
-Surgeons who no longer operate may submit alternative material (see Operative Log below).
-Surgeons with lapsed certificates may also apply; see our Lapsed Certificate Policy.
+- Diplomates are eligible to take a recertification exam starting 3 years before their certificate's expiration; this includes the final year of certificate validity.
+Surgeons who no longer operate may still register for the exam.
+Surgeons with lapsed certificates should refer to our Lapsed Certificate Policy.
 Surgeons on active military duty who may encounter difficulty taking the exam should notify the ABS as soon as possible.

-To be eligible for this exam, applicants must:
+To be eligible for this exam, diplomates must:

 - Adhere to the ABS Ethics and Professionalism Policy.

 - Once your registration has been approved, an exam admission authorization letter will be posted on your exam registration page within 24-48 hours.
 The letter will contain instructions on reserving a place at a computer-testing center.
 You must have this letter to reserve a testing center spot.

-- Upon passing the MOC exam, you will be issued a new certificate with an expiration 10 years from the expiration date of your previous certificate.
-You will also be enrolled in the ABS MOC Program if you are not yet enrolled.
-The ABS will waive 60 credits of CME with self-assessment toward MOC for this recertification; the waiver will appear automatically in your CME Repository.
+- Upon passing the exam, the ABS will waive 60 credits of CME with self-assessment toward Continuous Certification; the waiver will appear automatically in your CME Repository.

-- Surgeonswho achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
+- Surgeons who achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

 For specific inquiries, please send an email to the exam coordinator.